pongek2007/lottory/README.md

-# lottory
+# lottory app

-A new Flutter project.
+My First Flutter project.
+Random number for the next time of Lottory.
+I build this app for android application.
+Hope to be a rich man in the future.